ksug-ai/heroes/README.md

 ---

-## 🙌 Thank You for Powering the Global Kubestrong Movement!
+## 🙌 Thank You for Being a KSUG.AI Hero!

-Together, we’re showcasing the impact of Multi-Cloud certifications and the strength of global community collaboration. 💪☁️🌍 Whether you're just starting out or already certified, you're part of something bigger — and stronger.
+Together, we're demonstrating the power of community-driven growth.
+Your advocacy helps others discover and engage with the KSUG.AI community. 💪☁️🌍

 ---